Timarchus of Miletus

 Timarchus or Timarch (Τίμαρχος) was a tyrant of the ancient Greek city of Miletus in the 3rd century BC.
 He was put in power after the Ptolemaic conquest of Miletus in 279 BC.
-He with Ptolemy I Epigone led a revolt against Ptolemy II Philadelphus of Egypt in 259 BC.
-He was slain the next year by the Seleucid king Antiochus II during the course of the second Syrian war between the Seleucid kingdom and Egypt.
-The grateful citizens of Miletus awarded the surname of "Theos" (God) to the king who freed their city.
+With Ptolemy I Epigone he led a revolt against Ptolemy II Philadelphus of Egypt in 259 BC.
+He was slain the next year by the Seleucid king Antiochus II Theos during the course of the Second Syrian War between the Seleucid Empire and Ptolemaic Egypt.
+The grateful citizens of Miletus awarded the surname of "Theos" (God) to Antiochus II for liberating their city.